Stress related litter box aversion

 Litter box size matters, think 1 and ½ times longer than the cat and avoid covered boxes and automated litter set-ups (designed more for humans than for cats).
 Finest grained and unscented litter is necessary.
 Adding timothy grass or a commercial cat attractant may help.
 Food and water bowls should be separated.
 Keep boxes out of closets if possible and away from noisy appliances, like the washer, avoid litter box liners which can interfere with scratching and covering.
 Scoop litter waste on a daily basis.
 More than one cat?
 Than, you need more than one box.
 Make sure to replace the box every 6 months to one year plastic is porous and holds on to odors, especially when scratched.

 Former ferals do need more training on litter box usage especially those that have used the great outdoors as their litter box.
 When addressing this, no matter how often you have gone back and tried a solution with litter box basics, it is always helpful to start again from the beginning.
+(Keep reading below)

 But what about when inappropriate (for us, the cats have their reasons) elimination aversion is more than just about the box?
-A closer look at what is happening can help the both of you.
+A closer look at what is happening can help the both of you:

 Human beings mainly communicate visually and verbally, smelling is not high up on our list but for cats and dogs it's a whole other story.
 In the feline and canine world, odor and scent work to convey and process vital details about themselves and their environment.
 Urine marking and middening defecation (intentional placement of feces) are definite expressions of information to be shared.
 While dogs scent mark with urine and will over mark another’s after reading the “pee mail,” cats do not over mark and find an adjacent unmarked location to spray urine on.
 Cats who are urine marking are usually intact males, this is thought to relate to territory as is “middening.”
 Cats may begin spraying, intact male or not, when “intruders” are involved whether the intruder be a visiting outdoor cat, raccoon or new addition to the family.
 This sort of signaling is mostly to delineate territory, especially when placed next to an exit door.